osrf/gazebo_tutorials/oculus/tutorial.md

-# Tutorial: Using the Oculus Rift VR headset
+# Introduction

 Gazebo supports the [Oculus Rift VR headset](http://www.oculusvr.com/).
 You will be able to attach a virtual Oculus Camera to one of the visual links of your model.

-## OculusVR SDK installation.
+# OculusVR SDK installation.

 Follow the next instructions to install the Oculus SDK version that we prepared for Gazebo.